xmtp/libxmtp/README.md

 With XMTP v3-alpha, there is no XMTP user key bundle.
 Instead, the user signs with their blockchain account to grant permission to an installation key bundle to send messages from their account address.
 The user signs to grant permission to an installation key bundle for each installation of an app built with XMTP.
 The installation key bundle is stored on each device and is not required to be stored on the XMTP network.

 **Why**: Storing keys on the XMTP network makes them potentially available to anyone.
 Moving key storage to devices significantly improves security, as keys never leave a user’s device.
+When a user deletes a key from a device, you can be sure that it is gone.
 Additionally, installation key bundles provide separate and revocable keys for each app installation on a device, simplifying key management.
-When a user revokes (deletes) a key from a device, you can be sure that it is gone.

 **How**: If a user has App A installed on Device 1, App B installed on Device 1, and App A installed on Device 2, they will sign three times to grant permission to an installation key bundle per installation.